essic/prez-benchmartdotnet/PITCHME.md

 A code section has been identified as problematic in your application

 +++
-You suspect that some code is significantly more time consuming than the rest
+You suspect that some code is more time consuming than it should

 +++
 Performance is an issue or feature so you need to make sure of the effect of a specific piece of code / component at runtime

 ---

 ### Benchmarking is hard ...

-Many parameters to account, like (but not limited)...

 +++
 Intermediate to expert level on the runtime needed to make sure you measure the right thing.